 - It needs to be tasty!
 I want it to be sweet but not too sweet that it becomes overwhelming when topped with icing.

-this recipe satisfies ALL three of my criteria.
+This recipe satisfies ALL three of my criteria.

-Finally… the recipe
+Finally… the Sugar Cookie recipe

-Fail Proof Cut-Out Sugar Cookies
+Fail Proof Sugar Cookies for Decorating

 Yield 24-36 cut-out cookies